 - IP Address Management for Switches & Config Management

 ManageEngine OpManager also provides a limited Free version with up to 10 Devices to monitor.
+You can also download the 30-day free trial.

 Now we'll highlight some Open-source successors that have the same or more features and options as MRTG.